Huriphoonado/Software-Engineering-Foundations/Presentation-4/README.md

 #### Further Reading

 * [Nathan Grigg, an engineer at Google, has written a very good, brief discussion of the differences between Python Multithreading and Multiprocessing.](http://nathangrigg.net/2015/04/python-threading-vs-processes/)
 * [Jesse Noller, a former chair of PyCon, (among other things), has written a much more in-depth article about Python Threads and the Global Intepreter Lock.](http://jessenoller.com/blog/2009/02/01/python-threads-and-the-global-interpreter-lock) The article also does a good job introducing Python concurrency constructs to Java programmers.
-(I will continue to reference this paper throughout my overview.)

 ## Threading